Carl Bridge: Biography

 Carl Bridge was born in Sydney and attended Fort Street Boys’ High School.
 He is a graduate of the University of Sydney and Flinders University.
 He taught at Flinders and the University of New England, and was director of the Menzies Centre for Australian Studies, King's College London from 1997 to 2014.
 He has been a fellow of Clare Hall, Cambridge; Churchill College, Cambridge; the Australian Prime Ministers' Centre; and the National Library of Australia.
 He is also a fellow of the Royal Historical Society.
 Bridge is a former co-editor of London Papers in Australian Studies and Reviews in Australian Studies.
 He often speaks and writes on Australian matters in the British and international media.
-He is currently co-editing a volume of the Documents on Australian Foreign Policy series, on Australia in Peace and War, 1914–19.
+He is currently co-writing with Jatinder Mann and Bart Zielinski a documentary history of Anglo-Australian relations 1914–19.
 A Festschrift in his honour, “Reflecting on the British World”, edited by Jatinder Mann and Bart Zielinski, was published in 2024.